Alabama vs. Clemson College Basketball Predictions & Picks - November 28

 Alabama vs. Clemson Predictions & Picks: Spread, Total - November 28

-Tuesday's contest between the Alabama Crimson Tide (5-1) and Clemson Tigers (5-0) matching up at Coleman Coliseum has a projected final score of 85-75 (based on our computer prediction) in favor of Alabama, who is listed as the favorite by our model.
+Tuesday's game between the Alabama Crimson Tide (5-1) and Clemson Tigers (5-0) going head to head at Coleman Coliseum has a projected final score of 85-75 (according to our computer prediction) in favor of Alabama, who is listed as the favorite by our model.
 The game will begin at 9:30 PM ET on November 28.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!